romanonly/advancedanalytics/README.md

 Here are resamplied classifications by the six pre-trained models evaluated with ROC, Sensitivity and Specificity.
 Same model with the same modeling parameters for three different datasets.

-Now we start seeing that **LEFT** is apparently the worst dataset, as it has highest uncertainty (widest resampled classification).
-At least for GLM and RandomForest original without data massaging. **Right** has lowest uncrertinty and also slightly higher scores.
+Now we start seeing that **LEFT** is apparently the best dataset, as it has lowest uncertainty (short resampled classifications) for GLM and Ooriginal RandomForest . **Right** has highest uncrertinty and also slightly lower scores.
 <p align="center">
   <img src="https://user-images.githubusercontent.com/17115347/33456177-9a7648fa-d5ec-11e7-91f8-ca348ba0fbe3.jpg" width="270"/>
   <img src="https://user-images.githubusercontent.com/17115347/33456185-9f5cbbd8-d5ec-11e7-896f-d01f52665c3e.jpg" width="270"/>